Input Validation / Input Returned in Response

 Description

-Input returned in response is a vulnerability in web and API applications that occurs when user input is returned in the response to a web or API request without first being validated.
-This vulnerability is classified under CWE-20, Improper Input Validation, and is part of the OWASP Top 10 most critical web application security risks.
+Input returned in response is a weakness in web and API applications that occurs when user input is returned in the response to a web or API request without first being validated or filtered.
+This weakness is classified under CWE-20, Improper Input Validation.
 It can be identified by testing for the presence of user-controlled data in the response of a web or API request.

 Risk

-The risk of this vulnerability is that user-controlled data can be returned in the response of an application, potentially allowing an attacker to inject malicious code or gain access to sensitive data.
-This can lead to cross-site scripting (XSS) attacks, SQL injection attacks, and other malicious activities.
+The risk of this weakness is that user-controlled data can be returned in the response of an application, potentially allowing an attacker to inject malicious content.
+This can lead to cross-site scripting (XSS) attacks, SQL injection attacks, and other malicious activities, if the data is interpreted by other systems.

 Solution